-Figure 3 shows a typical DLTS spectrum for the as-grown 4H-SiC material.
-The broad and asymmetric peak with a maximum at around 315 K with emission rate 50 s^{-1} is known as $Z{1/2}$, and it was assigned to (=/0) transitions of V_C in 4H-SiC.16 Like the E1/E2 peak in 6H-SiC, the asymmetry of the $Z{1/2}$ peak of Fig. 3 hints a shoulder on the low-temperature side, suggesting the contribution of more than one defect, possibly differing on their sub-lattice sites.
-The blue solid line in Fig. 3 is the simulated DLTS spectrum (for the measurements conditions used) with contributions from two emission signals, the parameters of which have been determined from least-square fitting to the experimental data and are given in the graph.
-We suggest that the observed emission signals are related to the $Z_1(=/0)$ and $Z_2(=/-)$ transitions.
+Figure 3 shows a typical DLTS spectrum for as-grown 4HSiC material.
+The broad and asymmetric peak with maximum at around 315 K with emission rate 50 s-1 is known as Z1/2, and it was assigned to (=/0) transitions of Vc in 4H-SiC.
+Like the E1/E2 peak in 6H-SiC, the asymmetry of the Z1/2 peak of Figure 3 hints a shoulder on the low temperature side, suggesting the contribution of more than one defect, possibly differing on their sub-lattice sites.
+The blue solid line in Figure 3 is the simulated DLTS spectrum (for the measurements conditions used) with contributions from two emission signals, the parameters of which have been determined from least-square fitting to the experimental data and are given in the graph.
+We suggest that the observed emission signals are related to the Z1(=/0) and Z2(=/-) transitions.
 Further arguments for such assignments are presented below.
-Concentrations of the Z_1 and Z_2 traps in the as-grown material studied are estimated to be about $9.5 \times 10^{11} \,\mathrm{cm}^{-3}$ and $2.1 \times 10^{11} \,\mathrm{cm}^{-3}$, respectively.
+Concentrations of the Z1 and Z2 traps in the as-grown material studied are estimated to be about 9.5×10 cm-3 and 2.1×10 cm-3, respectively.

 Figure 4 shows high-resolution L-DLTS spectra measured on the same diode for which the conventional DLTS measurements are reported in Fig. 3.
-The values of the measurement temperature are in the range 325-330 K, i.e., near the temperature of the peak maximum of the $Z{1/2}$ DLTS signal.
-The L-DLTS spectra of Fig. 4 clearly show that $Z{1/2}$ consists of two close emission components.
+The values of the measurement temperature are in the range 325-330 K, i.e. near the temperature of the peak maximum of the $Z{1/2}$ DLTS signal.
+The L-DLTS spectra of Figure 4 clearly show that $Z{1/2}$ consists of two close emission components.
 The results confirm those reported in Ref.
-23, where the high- and low-frequency peaks, namely, $Z_1(=/0)$ and $Z_2(=/0)$, were
+23, where the high- and lowfrequency peaks, namely $Z_1(=/0)$ and $Z_2(=/0)$ , were ascribed to two electron emission signals involving $V_C(h)$ and $V_C(k)$ , respectively.
+Positions of the emission components do not change with varying acquisition settings (including numerical methods for the Laplace transform inversion), and therefore it is highly unlikely that the emission signals are related to numerical artifacts, which sometimes in the past were observed in L-DLTS spectra.